Lake Villa Guatemala is located on the tranquil south shore of beautiful Lake Atitlán, Guatemala. What means of transportation is best?

 Here are some options, listed in order of ease and cost.

-If you are booking a personal retreat with us, your package includes private transportation from the airport area of Guatemala City or from Antigua.
-Depending on the weather and traffic, the drive all the way to Lake Villa Guatemala is 3.5 hours.
-Weather permitting, the van will take you to Panajachel (about 2.5 hours) and we will pick you up in our private boat for the 20 minute ride across the lake.
-The cost for a private van depends on where you’re coming from and whether you’re going to Panajachel or Santiago, but are typically about $90-$125.
+We will help you arrange transportation from Guatemala City or from Antigua.
+Depending on the weather and traffic, the drive to Lake Villa Guatemala is 3.5 hours.
+The cost for a private van depends on where you’re coming from and whether you’re going to Panajachel or Santiago, but are typically about $125.

 I’ve had guests come by taxi.
 They arrive in a tiny car with little room for luggage, and are charged about as much as a private van.
 Also, taxi drivers from Guatemala City are often unfamiliar with the Santiago side of the lake.
-If you really want to take a taxi, take it to Panajachel and come the rest of the way by boat.
+We recommend using local drivers who know the area.

 Public Shuttle and Private Boat